How much does solar cost in Queensland?

 The more you pay for electricity, the more you can save with solar – it’s that simple.
-Alternatively, if you’re not getting a good price on electricity, compare electricity providers.
+Alternatively, if you’re not getting a good price on electricity, compare electricity providers in QLD.

 While solar panels undoubtedly improve property value, how much value they add will depend on the property market – so it’s not necessarily a safe bet.
 If you’re planning on leasing out the property, realestate.com.au says renters are likely to pay more rent for a property with solar panels.

 In QLD, you generally only need to get council approval to install solar if you are installing a unit which is over 5kW.
-It is still good however, to check with your body corporate or landlord before installing solar on a property you don’t own.
+If you live in a rental or apartment building it is probably still good idea to check with your body corporate or landlord too before installing solar.

 Origin Energy generally has one of the highest solar feed-in tariffs (FiTs) available to customers in QLD.
 Not only does Origin have reasonably high feed-in tariffs, it also offers solar-specific deals tailored to households with solar panels.
 As always, some terms and conditions apply in order to receive a higher FiT rate.

 Read our guide on QLD feed-in tariffs for more details.